GDSoftworks/OuroborosBot/README.md

 ## Functions
 * 🛡️ Moderating your server without your help.
 Setup once — use forever.
 * ⏳ More functions coming soon.

+# Notice: Development of Ouroboros have ceased.
+Migration to a new language is pending.